sustainability and urban efforts

 Water is used in vast quantities during the brewing process.
 An average craft brewery uses approximately 6 gallons of water for every gallon of beer produced.
 At UCBC, we work to reduce our water consumption whenever possible.
 Cleaning in the brewery consumes the largest amount of water; therefore, we work diligently to utilize modern technology whenever possible to implement cleaning procedures that will reduce the amount of water needed to create a sanitary brewing environment.
 During the brewing process, we utilize a steam condenser with our boil kettle that saves up to 95% of the water lost in a traditional kettle.
 All of the water we use for cooling our wort, and a great deal of the heat generated during the boil from the brewhaus, is re-captured and delivered to the hot liquor tank where it can be used again for cleaning and sanitation before it ever goes down the drain.

 Recycling is one of the most basic components of environmental sustainability.
 Thus it is one of our core programs as we seek to become a zero-waste brewery.
 Our facility recycles cardboard, paper, plastic, aluminum, tin, wood pallets, glass and any other materials that have a viable recycling stream.
 We are also cognizant of the fact that recycling is not a one way process, and take care to close the loop by purchasing products containing post-consumer recycled content whenever possible.
 Together with our composting efforts, UCBC recycles/repurposes approximately 97% of all waste.
-In 2018, we are proud to say we recycled over 150 tonnes.h text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
-Just double-click and easily create content.
+In 2018, we are proud to say we recycled over 150 tons of cardboard, paper, plastic and aluminum annually.

 In addition to our recycling efforts, we employ a composting program in order to further our zero-waste initiative.
 We compost all biodegradable waste, including: food-waste from our taste room, spent hops and yeast from the brewery, and the compostable paper products used in our biergarten & bierhall.
 Composting helps to divert waste from landfills, and captures CO2 in the soil so that it is not released into the air.
 This means that by composting we are actually able to reverse our carbon footprint.